A Converse Robust-Safety Theorem for Differential Inclusions: Introduction

-A very similar converse robust-safety theorem is established in \cite{9444774} using converse Lyapunov theorems for asymptotic stability.
-Indeed, when either the reachable set $K_{\bar{\epsilon}}$ is bounded or $F$ is globally Lipschitz and uniform separation exists between the unsafe region and the set $K_{\bar{\epsilon}}$, the latter set is shown to be uniformly asymptotically stable for the original system.
-As a result, existing converse Lyapunov theorems are used to show that a smooth barrier certificate exists.
+\item A very similar converse robust-safety theorem is established in \cite{9444774} using converse Lyapunov theorems for asymptotic stability.
+Indeed, when either the reachable set $K_{\bar{\epsilon}}$ is bounded or the system's dynamics are represented by a globally Lipschitz map, and a uniform separation exists between the unsafe region and the set $K_{\bar{\epsilon}}$, the latter set is shown to be uniformly asymptotically stable for the original system.
+As a result, existing converse Lyapunov theorems are used to show that a smooth barrier certificate exists. \end{itemize}